| |

 Making The Stars

-1. Begin by kneading the polymer clay until it’s soft and plyable.
-Work on a piece of parchment, especially with the white polymer clay, because it picks up bits from any surface really easily.
+Begin by kneading the polymer clay until it’s soft and pliable.
+Work on a piece of parchment, especially with the white polymer clay, because it picks up bits from any surface really easily, and marks the clay.
 Cover the polymer with a second piece of parchment and roll it out flat with a rolling pin or dowel to about 1/16 th of an inch, or your desired thickness.

-3. Before baking your last step is to create a small hole in one tip of each star for the wire.
+Before baking, your last step is to create a small hole in the point of the star shape for the wire.
 I used a small toothpick for this.

 DIY polymer clay star garland